 Abstract

 The main purpose of this study is to examine empirically, in one model, the impact of absorptive capacity (ACAP) and organizational learning (OL) on international strategic performance.
-Moreover, it aims to answer the question: can ACAP and OL go together?.
+Moreover, it aims to answer the question: can ACAP and OL go together?

 Based on dynamic capability theory, the study investigates the effects of marketing and innovation capabilities on two organizational processes (ACAP and OL).
 These affect international strategic performance.
 Structural equation modeling (SEM) analysis was used as a tool to test questionnaire data from 304 senior managers among international companies in Israel.

 The findings show that marketing and innovation capabilities both affect ACAP and OL, which in turn impact international strategic performance.
-However, although a similarity in conceptualizations of ACAP and OL, the findings show a surprising phenomenon and contrary to expected it found that ACAP and OL are not working together in same direction.
+However, although there is a similarity in the conceptualizations of ACAP and OL, the findings show a surprising phenomenon and, contrary to expected, reveal that ACAP and OL are not working together in the same direction.
 Therefore, the main conclusion of this study is that ACAP and OL in one model produce opposite effects on international strategic performance.
-Managers should treat carefully to these two organizational processes when they pursue knowledge’ acquisition in order to gain a competitive advantage.
+Managers should treat these two organizational processes carefully when they pursue knowledge acquisition in order to gain a competitive advantage.

 Keywords: marketing capability, innovation capability, absorptive capacity, organizational learning, international strategic performance